genular/pandora/README.md

 1. Download and install [Docker](https://docker.com).
 When you finished installing [Docker](https://docs.docker.com/engine/installation/) please _continue_ to steps below.

-2. Lets download and run the [genular/simon](https://cloud.docker.com/u/genular/repository/docker/genular/simon) image from DockerHub.
+2. Lets download and run the `genular/simon` image from DockerHub:

--   Then we will run `SIMON` with appropriately mounted volumes and port mapping.
-By default `SIMON` will run with a Docker Volume file-system inside of it.
 -   Please **open** your favorite **Terminal** and **run** the **command below**.
 If on Windows - open `Windows Power Shell` => _Click Start, type PowerShell, and then click Windows PowerShel_

 > _If you wish to get correct time inside SIMON, replace TZ=<timzone> variable with your timezone.
 You can find list of supported timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)_